4 Simple Ways to Boost Productivity at the Office

 Well well well, if it isn't another study saying that exercise is good for us.
 In this case, it's good for our brains, too.
 "Exercise is something that when you spend time on it, it will buy you time when you start to work," explains Wendy Suzuki, professor at New York University's Center for Neural Science.
 So give your brain-powered tasks a boost in productivity by moving your body.

 Let’s wrap it up

-Productivity tweaks such as these ideally result in us working fewer hours (not squeezing in MORE work!).
+Workflow tweaks like these and environmental optimizers like those shared in Matthew Encina's calm and constructed approach ideally result in working fewer hours—not squeezing in MORE work.
 Check out this article for evidence that a concentrated, intentional five-hour workday can be entirely more productive than one that lasts eight or nine hours.
-As the author explains, productivity can then become more than a question of how much time you’re clocking, but how you manage your energy, distractions, and mental capacity.
+As the author explains, productivity becomes more than a question of how much time you’re clocking, but rather how you manage your energy, distractions, and mental capacity.

 So when it comes to the topic of productivity, we love Austin Kleon's insight that we should "maybe stop worrying so much about productivity and getting things done.
 Worry about things worth doing."
 With that in mind, go ahead and try little modifications or big shifts to give yourself a nudge in the direction of being not just more productive, but more effective and fulfilled—and let us know what you find makes a difference in your workday.